2.3. HAZ: Hazards

 Fig. 2.3.3.1 ShakeMap input panel.

-After a ShakeMap is loaded, it will appear in the list of ShakeMaps shown above in Fig. 2.3.3.1.
-Users can see the grid, contours, etc., ShakeMap visuals by going to the VIZ pane, as highlighted in Fig. 2.3.3.2 below.
+After loading a ShakeMap, it appears in the list of ShakeMaps as shown in Fig. 2.3.3.1.
+The VIZ pane allows users to view ShakeMap visuals, including the grid and contours, as highlighted in Fig. 2.3.3.2 below.

 ../../../../../_images/R2DShakeMapOutput.png